 You can use this recipe as a template for all kinds of different-tasting meatballs.
 The spice combination I used was really delicious, l but you can add just about any spices you like and still get a good result (well, if you really go crazy with the spices, the result may be more “interesting” than good 😀 ).

 A classic taste combination for turkey meatballs is just paprika, oregano, pepper, and garlic powder, so if you want something really simple, that’s a good place to start.

 I often just eat the turkey meatballs as-is for a quick snack, but it definitely doesn’t hurt to cook up a little whole-wheat pasta and put some tomato sauce and perhaps even a little parmesan cheese on top.

 Because these baked turkey meatballs are almost pure protein, adding a few carbs and a little fat just turns them into a perfectly balanced meal that your whole family will love (or you can be like me and eat them all yourself…).

-The meatballs can be stored in the fridge for several days.
+- Make a big batch!
+The meatballs can be stored in the fridge for several days or frozen to use later.
+Just put them in a ziplock and defrost them when you need them.
 They taste great both cold and reheated.

 More healthy turkey recipes

 I LOVE turkey!
 It’s such a tasty lean protein and I use it in a lot of different recipes.
 The turkey patties with avocado are one of my all-time favorite recipes, while the turkey chili is the perfect easy meal for a cold winter night.
 The marinated turkey breast is really easy to prepare ahead, so it’s perfect for a mid-week meal.

 When you’ve tried these healthy turkey meatballs without breadcrumbs, please don’t forget to let me know how you liked them and rate the recipe in the comments below!